Updated for 2021 Tax Returns!

 Most, but not all, corporations are separate business entities.
 Therefore, they do not allow earned income to pass directly through to your personal income tax return.
 An important exception is S-corporations.
 For an S-corp, business income passes through to owners/shareholders.
 You’ll then report that income to the IRS as taxable.
 However, S-corporations do have other tax obligations as a corporate entity.
 This requires the S-corporation to file a tax return separate from the business owners.

-The S-corporation files with the IRS using Form 1120-S. List the business portion of the Solo 401k contribution on line 23.
+The S-corporation files with the IRS using Form 1120-S. List the business portion of the Solo 401k contribution on line 17 (for 2021 returns).
 Additional supporting IRS forms are generally required for S-corporations.
 Some of these are Form 5500, or Form 5500-SF.

 Personal Contributions to the Solo 401k